 “The Barre Granite Association (BGA) developed a special stone epoxy for use in the monument setting process.
 It is called BARRE-PAK.
 This epoxy was specially formulated so that it could be used in most weather conditions (32°-80°) temperature, and in damp weather.
 It sets up very slowly so that there is plenty of time to use it before it hardens.”

 Use it for repair or setting of a new memorial in the cemetery.
-Using an epoxy adhesive to set monuments can prevent vandalism in later years.
+Using an epoxy adhesive to set monuments and headstones can prevent vandalism in later years.

 No mess!
 Convenient one-time-use container comes in a plastic envelope with a divider in the middle.
 Pull out the divider that separates the hardener from the epoxy and squeeze to mix the two components – all in the same package.
 Snip off an end and squeeze to run a bead!

 Use Barre Pak to set a new monument or for resetting an old monument, also repairing and setting a broken urn and repairing a broken tablet.

 Here were some of the instructions from the series:

 USING BARRE-PAK TO SET A MONUMENT

 1. Place thin spacers in corners.
 Place setting compound in position.
 Squeeze out Barre Pak epoxy in a bead parallel to long face of die.
 Setting compound acts as a dam.
 Do the same on the back.